 We’ve seen first-hand and heard accounts of situations where solutions were acquired, consultants engaged and millions of dollars spent, only to find out down the track there wasn’t millions of dollars worth of value realised, all because the data infrastructure was substandard.
 You can’t expect a sophisticated tool to perform and add value if it’s sitting on top of a swamp.
 The old Monty Python adage “I built a castle… It sank into the swamp, so I built a second one” is no basis for a system of data governance.

 Shifting to a modern data practice, one underpinned by robust data infrastructure, is a long journey.
 It needs commitment across an organisation to move forward in this way, and to bring in the right people, processes, and technology.
 And while each of these three things have a critical role in digital transformation, we'd would argue that having the right people in the right roles is paramount.

 Ten or so years ago, when digital transformation was still a new buzzword, it was hard to find specialist with a great deal of experience in this area—those skills were still being developed in the workforce.
 But data has become a much more mature business endeavour and beginning to specialise into a few disciplines, e.g., data science (which is a fairly generic term, but that’s a whole other conversation), data engineering (which is more specific), and machine learning engineering (which is becoming well defined within software and data).

-I may be biased as a practitioner and strategist, but my advice would always be to bring in the people who know how to do things you don’t know how to do, and give them plenty of runway.
-I am told it is still illegal to publish a tech blog post without a Steve Jobs quote, so here goes:
+I may be biased as practitioners and strategists, but our advice would always be to bring in the people who know how to do things you don’t know how to do, and give them plenty of runway.
+And in the interest of being a cliche by including a Steve Jobs quote: